TahaAbd13/Frequency-Modulated-Continuous-Wave-Joint-Radar-and-Communications/README.md

 ## Overview
-In the rapidly evolving landscape of wireless communication and sensing, the integration of radar and communication systems has emerged as a transformative approach to maximize spectrum utilization and operational efficiency.
+In the rapidly evolving landscape of wireless communication and sensing, the integration of radar and communication systems has emerged as a transformative approach to maximize spectrum utilization and operational efficiency.
 This convergence not only facilitates simultaneous radar sensing and communicationbut also introduces unprecedented challenges and opportunities in system design and implementation.
 Index modulation stands as a pivotal technique driving advancements in thisdomain.
 It involves the strategic manipulation of specific parameters within the transmission system, such as frequency, phase, or amplitude, to encodesupplementary information alongside primary communication or radar sensing data.
-By capitalizing on the inherent redundancy or degrees of freedom inthese parameters, index modulation offers a powerful means to enhance spectral efficiency, bolster reliability, and unlock novel functionalities in joint radarcommunication systems.
+By capitalizing on the inherent redundancy or degrees of freedom inthese parameters, index modulation offers a powerful means to enhance spectral efficiency, bolster reliability, and unlock novel functionalities in joint radar-communication systems.
 This report delves into the foundational concept of index modulation and itsprofound implications in the context of joint radar-communication systems.
 We embark on a journey to explore how sophisticated index modulation techniquescan be harnessed to facilitate seamless radar sensing and communication over a shared frequency band, ushering in an era of more adaptable and versatilewireless systems.